EvanBacon/evanbacon.dev/README.md

   - SMTP_PORT - eg: 465
 - The admin manager is accessible through the gray admin toolbar at the top of the page.
   - IMAGES: Upload, edit, delete images.
 Edit meta data / tags.
-  - ALBUMS: Create, edit, delete albums
+  - ALBUMS: Create, edit, delete works
   - TAGS: Create, edit, delete tags
   - SETTINGS: Edit site settings
-- Create albums by either selecting images on the Images page and selecting "Create Album" from Selection dropdown list, or from the Albums page click "New Album"
+- Create works by either selecting images on the Images page and selecting "Create Album" from Selection dropdown list, or from the Works page click "New Album"

 ## Notes